GX-CHEN/mix-design-lang/README.md

-# LOVE-design-lang
+# Diamond Design Lang
-"Love is color blind", this design language will purely use three colors: white, black and red
+Diamond is unbreakable, this design language will purely use three colors: white, black and one color of your choice